Anshika192/my-applications/README.md

 My Applications is a full‑stack web application that provides a unified platform for multiple productivity tools related to PDF, Image, and Document processing.

-The project focuses on integrating commonly used utilities into a single, user‑friendly interface with reliable backend APIs.
+The project focuses on integrating commonly used utilities into a single, user‑friendly interface with reliable backend APIs and an administrative control panel.

 ---